This

 This may not seem like all that much, but we know that any deviation from the original environmental conditions can have massive, usually negative effects upon the natural environment.
 This increase in temperature has been seen across the globe where large cities have averaged an increase of one degree per decade12.

 Colorado Springs will be the most recent addition to cities involved in roof top gardening whose members include: Chicago, IL, Toronto Canada, Manhattan, NY, and many cities in Germany, France, Austria, Norway, and Switzerland where these practices are larger, and more common.
 Germany alone developed ten million square meters of Green roofs in 199613.
-It’s time we got started.
+Its time we got started.

 Time Line: